 As mentioned, macaws are a type of parrot.
 There are quite a few different macaws though, and they all have their own interesting traits.

-But compare that to the Hyacinth macaw, a rare bird that nearly went extinct in the 1980s.
+But compare that to the Hyacinth Macaw, a rare bird that nearly went extinct in the 1980s.
 These are the largest macaws of all, with a maximum length of 3.3 feet from head to tail.
-They can weigh nearly four pounds!
-Hyacinth macaws are so large that they’re not just the biggest macaws; they’re the biggest parrots in the world!
+They can weigh nearly 4 pounds!
+Hyacinth Macaws are so large that they’re not just the biggest macaws; they’re the biggest parrots in the world!

 Like all parrots, macaws are a good fit for someone who has ample time and energy to devote to their bird.
 These are demanding pets and they need loads of attention.
 And while the mimicking can be very cool, it can also become annoying, so a patient owner is a must.

 Comparing macaws and parrots is difficult.
 They’re part of the same family, which is filled with hundreds of different breeds of birds.
-They might all be parrots, but there’s a huge difference between a Pygmy parrot that weighs less than an ounce and a Hyacinth macaw that weighs nearly four pounds!
+They might all be parrots, but there’s a huge difference between a Pygmy Parrot that weighs less than an ounce and a Hyacinth Macaw that weighs nearly 4 pounds!

 There are incredible macaws and parrots available that can mimic your words and are full of bubbling personalities.
 Smaller varieties are often easier to care for but don’t live as long and often don’t mimic.
 On the other hand, larger varieties of both species tend to live long lives and have ample intelligence for mimicry.